awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 # Recording Events<a name="recording-events"></a>

  Amazon Personalize can make recommendations based on real\-time event data only, historical imported data \(as demonstrated in the [Getting Started](getting-started.md) guides\) only, or a mixture of both\.
-To import real\-time event data, record user activity \(events\) in real\-time using the AWS SDK, AWS Amplify or AWS CLI\.
+To import real\-time event data, record user activity \(events\) in real\-time using the AWS python SDK, AWS Amplify or AWS CLI\.

 **Note**
 AWS Amplify includes a JavaScript library for recording events from web client applications, and a library for recording events in server code\.
 For more information, see [Amplify \- Analytics](https://aws-amplify.github.io/docs/js/analytics)